panadax/BUPT_QMUL-Telecom_Multimedia-Year3/README.md

 <br /><br /> Good luck in Year 3!
 <br /><br />
 <br /> <br />P.S.
-<br /><br /> I have noticed that you have a new course called "Multimedia Fundamental" taught by Dr. Marie-Luce Bourguet in 2019/20.
+<br /><br /> I have noticed that you have a new course called "Multimedia Fundamental" taught by Dr. Marie-Luce Bourguet from 2019/20.
 <br /><br /> So I would appreciate you could share resources of this course here.